rudikershaw/water-alarm/README.md

 2. Open your Arduino IDE (if you have not already).
 3. From the toolbar select File > Open and then choose the water-alarm.ino from this directory.
 4. From the toolbar select Tools > Port > Your port.
-5. Change the `SSID`, `PASSWORD`, `host`, and `uuid` variables to your own values**.
+5. Change the `SSID`, `PASSWORD`, `APPLICATION_TOKEN`, and `USER_TOKEN` variables to your own values**.
 6. From the toolbar select Sketch > Upload.

-> ** The `SSID` is for your wireless connection, `PASSWORD` is the password for your wifi, `host` is the domain name of your web service which you should have set up prior to setting the hardware up, and `uuid` is a universally unique identifier.
-You can generate a `uuid` from [here](https://www.uuidgenerator.net/version4).
+> ** The `SSID` is for your wireless connection, `PASSWORD` is the password for your wifi, `APPLICATION_TOKEN` is the API token for your pushover application that you should have set up prior to setting the hardware up, and `USER_TOKEN` is a pushover user or user-group token.

 Once the program has finished uploading to the device, the white LED should start to flash to indicate that is connecting to the WIFI.
 Once it has connected the white LED should be fully illuminated as long as the connection holds.
 Touch the two loose wires of the water detector into some water and hold them there for up to 30 seconds.
 The red LED should illuminate to indicate that water was detected.
-You should now be able to query your web service (as described in the web service instructions) using the device UUID and see that water was detected.
+You should now receive a notification on the device via the Pushover app.